comunica/Article-SSWS2020-AMF/content/problem-statement.md

 ## Problem Statement
 {:#problem-statement}

-With the introduction of the AMF interface feature that can be used in conjunction with TPF,
+The goal of our work is to investigate how query execution over TPF interfaces can be optimized using AMFs.
+We thereby build upon the work from [Vander Sande et al.](cite:cites amf2015), where the authors allowed the number of HTTP requests to be reduced at the cost of slower query execution.
+Our goal is to mitigate this major drawback, while retaining its advantages.

-[Vander Sande et al.](cite:cites amf2015) introduced a number of follow-up questions.
+Vander Sande et al. introduced a number of follow-up questions that we use as a basis for defining our research questions.
-In our work, we aim to answer some of these questions, and mitigate the drawback of increased query execution times.
-We list these as research questions:
+Concretely, in order to mitigate the earlier mentioned drawbacks, our research questions are defined as follows:

 1. {:#question-combine}
     **Can query execution time be lowered by combining triple pattern AMFs client-side on larger Basic Graph Patterns (BGPs)?**